-Here is a list of online educational resources for merchants.
-There are platforms to master specific subject areas, such as search engine optimization, video production, and Facebook marketing.
-There are also educational institutions that offer courses in business, technology, web development, and more.
-All of these resources offer free classes, though several offer premium coursework as well.
+Here is a list of online educational resources to explore in 2020.
+There are platforms to master technologies, such as inbound marketing and video production.
+There are also courses and programs in business, technology, web development, and more.
+Most of these resources are free, though several also offer premium versions.